tls-md/tls-md/TLS/Concepts/MONK.md

 ADULT who is NOT MARRIED AND WORKS ONLY FOR HIS/HER RELIGION.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. Sēngjiā 僧加 is the general term referring indifferently to monks of any religion.
+1. Sēngjiā [[僧加]] is the general term referring indifferently to monks of any religion.
-2. The general Buddhist word for a monk is sēng 僧, and this word can occasionally refer abstractly to monkhood both of monks and nuns.
+2. The general Buddhist word for a monk is sēng [[僧]], and this word can occasionally refer abstractly to monkhood both of monks and nuns.
-3. Héshàng 和尚 is a term of respect which is typically also used as a respectful second person pronoun.
+3. Héshàng [[和尚]] is a term of respect which is typically also used as a respectful second person pronoun.
-4. Bǐqiū 比丘 is a loan-word from the Sanskrit, and must count as a technical term for a mendicant monk.
+4. Bǐqiū [[比丘]] is a loan-word from the Sanskrit, and must count as a technical term for a mendicant monk.
 ## Modern Chinese Criteria
 出家人
 沙門